xapicohort/team-captivate-jslibrary/README.md

 How does it work ? - Captivate has built in listeners and variables (API's) that allow outside software to interact with a Captivate publish package while a learner is using it.
 We have levereaged those API's so you the designer pretty much design as you always would in Captivate, the user consumes the course as they always would but magically (or 1500 lines of code) will make it report robust xAPI statements to the LRS of your choosing.

-Here are are all of the setup configurations for each xAPI Property and a description of when they fire
+Here are are all of the setup configurations for each xAPI Property and a description of when they fire of to the LRS.

 ## Actor
 Actor is who is taking the course.
 This can populate one of 3 ways with superWrapper

 ### Actor Scorm
-If the course is published as a Scorm course and run from and LMS superWrapper will look for the SCORM object and get the actor from scorm.LearnerId and scorm.Name - If scorm.learnerID is an email address this will become actor.mbox, if it is not a valid email actor.mbox will populating the actor.name with spaces removed and joining it with @superwrapper.com
+If the course is published as a Scorm course and run from a LMS, superWrapper will look for the SCORM object and get the actor from scorm.LearnerId and scorm.Name - If scorm.learnerID is an email address this will become actor.mbox, if it is not a valid email actor.mbox will populate the actor.name with spaces removed and joining it with @superwrapper.com

 actor.name will populate from scorm.Name